NIH-NCPI/locutus/README.md

 #### GET

-Returns mappings for a specific code (from the shadow terminology)
+Returns mappings for a specific code and their associated 'user_input' if requested. (from the shadow terminology.
+See example of the matching terminology endpoint for details.)

 #### PUT